tongwu-msft/azure-rest-api-specs/documentation/logic/actions-and-triggers.md

     "interval": "<recurrence interval in units of frequency>"
       },
       "conditions": [ <array-of-required-conditions > ],
-      "splitOn" : "<property to create runs for>"
+      "splitOn" : "<property to create runs for>", "operationOptions": "<operation options on the trigger>"
     }
 ```